 Keep in mind that all dogs are different, and an abnormal amount of panting for one dog might be normal for another.
 As always, it's important to keep an eye on your furry friend and learn their behavior patterns so that you can tell what's normal for them or not.
 If you notice excessive panting in your dog, a vet checkup is never a bad idea.
 While the first reason is the most common one, here are a few other reasons your pup might be panting.

-1. To cool off
+1. To Cool Off

-2. Anxiety or stress
+2. Anxiety or Stress

-Typical signs of stress include panting.
+Stressed pooches will pant, and pups with anxiety are no different.
 Canine depression, separation anxiety, and general stress can all cause your dog to pant.

-Injuries may cause panting!
+Injuries and pain may cause panting!
 Another example is if your dog inures their paw while on a walk or gets stung by a bee.
 You'll notice they may start panting heavily and whimper so make sure to let your vet know that after the injury occurred your dog started panting more than normal.

-5. Heart failure
+5. Heart Failure

-This is a common cause of a dog panting.
+Sadly, this is a common cause of a dog panting.
 Typically when a dog is in heart failure they are on a number of heart medications that may cause heavy panting.

 If the heart doesn't pump right, the body doesn't get enough oxygen, causing pets to pant.
 Other signs include lethargy and exercise intolerance.

-Even something like a thunderstorm may cause this and you should always watch out for breeds like Pugs, Bulldogs, Boston Terriers, and other brachycephalic breeds that have breathing difficulties on a good day.
+Even something like a thunderstorm may cause this and you should always watch breeds like Pugs, Bulldogs, Boston Terriers, and other brachycephalic breeds that have breathing difficulties on a good day.
 Don't hesitate to take your Pug to the vet as heavy panting for them may be a medical emergency.